 3. Sunset Beach

 As its name implies, Sunset Beach in Huntington Beach offers families amazing views of West Coast sunsets.
-Spend a day in the sand or just drive here for an evening picnic dinner on the beach — either way, it’s doable since it’s just 30 minutes from Disneyland.
-Celebrities are often spotted at Sunset Beach, which may be an added bonus for star-struck teens, but it is also known for its surfing and fishing.
+Spend a day in the sand or just drive here for an evening picnic dinner on the beach—either way, it’s doable since it’s just 30 minutes from Disneyland.
+Celebrities are often spotted at Sunset Beach, which may be an added bonus for star-struck teens, but it’s also known for its surfing and fishing.
 Lifeguards are on duty during peak seasons and public restrooms are available.
-Free parking is available on the street, but it is limited.
+Free parking is available on the street, but is limited.